 VAT payable is included as an expense only to the extent that it is not recoverable from Her Majesty's Revenue and Customs.
 VAT receivable is excluded from income.

 Note 1 First Time Adoption of Accounting Standards

-In accordance with the Code of Practice on Local Authority Accounting in the United Kingdom 2014/15, there has been no first time adoption of Accounting Standards.
+In accordance with the Code of Practice on Local Authority Accounting in the United Kingdom 2015/16, the following Adopted IFRS has been applied for the first time in 2015/16.